luca-s/mpi-master-slave/README.rst

             return data

 At this point one could create each Master with a specific number of slaves and a WorkQueue for each Master.
-Unfortunately this would produce bad performance as one or more Masters might not have tasks to do at certain times and their slaves would be idles while other Masters might have plenty of work to do.
+Unfortunately this would produce bad performance as one or more Masters might not have tasks to do at certain times of the execution and their slaves would be idle while other Masters might have plenty of work to do.

 What we want to achieve is to let Masters lend/borrow slaves with each others when they are idle so that they make the most out of their slaves.
 To do that we make use of the MultiWorkQueue class that handles multiple Masters and where each Master can have an optional limits on the number of slaves.
 MultiWorkQueue moves slaves between Masters when some of them are idles and gives slaves back when the Masters have work again.

 .. code:: python